 Is PEP recommended for a patient who was stuck with a sharp device (e.g. needle, razor) from an unknown source outside of a healthcare setting?

 This common occurrence falls into the classification of exposure to blood from an unknown SP.
 A “found needle” is the classic occurrence.
 No documented cases of HIV transmission from a “found needle” outside of a healthcare setting in the US have occurred.
 Therefore, the PEPline generally discourages PEP in these cases.
 Even within health care settings, “found needles” have only been implicated in two cases of transmission over the past two decades.

 • Human bite exposures can result in exposure to both the biter and the bitten person.
 The bitten sustains a cutaneous exposure to HIV if blood was present in the mouth of the biter before the bite.
 The biter sustains a mucous membrane exposure to HIV if blood from the bitten person enters the oral cavity of the biter.

 • If the saliva is non-bloody, there is no risk to the exposed for HIV.
 The risk of HBV and HCV transmission from non-bloody saliva is negligible.
-However, there are a few reports of HBV and possible HCV transmission, so one may consider further evaluation and treatment.

 How to choose a PEP regimen?

 Truvada™ 1 PO Once Daily

 [Tenofovir DF (Viread®; TDF) 300mg + emtricitabine (Emtriva™; FTC) 200mg]